Data Management Plans

 To help researchers generate Data Management Plans that meet NSF’s requirements, several institutions have collaborated to create and make available online, a set of templates.
 Users must register and log in to use DMPTool.
 By selecting an NSF directorate/division, a user is presented with a targeted series questions to consider for each section of the plan.
 Plans can be started, saved, edited, and deleted in DMPTool.
 Once it is complete, it can be exported as plain text or rich text.

 The DMPTool currently includes templates for NSF, NIH, the Institute of Museum and Library Sciences, and the Gordon and Betty Moore Foundation.
 The developers plan to add more as they become available.
 Like NSF, other Federal agencies have policies covering the management and sharing of scientific data generated under federally funded awards.

-Researchers developing Data Management Plans are encouraged to work with UNC Libraries to develop plans for long-term data storage using Digital UNC.
-For information and assistance, contact Lisa Blankenship, Digital Projects Librarian, at 351-1521.
+Researchers developing Data Management Plans are encouraged to work with UNC Libraries to develop plans for long-term data storage.
+For information about managing data and writing data management plans, see the Library's Research Data Management site.
+For information and assistance, contact Jane Monson, Digital Initiatives Librarian, at 351-3878.

 Examples of Data Management Plans

 - Department of Education Institute of Education Sciences